-Italy is full of old-world detail, and Diana Venditto, owner and creative director of Eventi Floral & Events, recommends that you be sure to incorporate that feeling with every element.
-Luxe gold can be incorporated throughout in details such as your cake stand, server, and flatware to help create the feel of old-world Italy.
+Italy is full of old-world detail, and Diana Venditto, owner and creative director of Eventi Floral & Events, recommends incorporating that feeling with every element.
+Luxe gold can be incorporated throughout in details, such as your cake stand, server, and flatware, to help create the feel of old-world Italy.

 Use Landscaping to Your Advantage

 Utilize existing landscaping at your venue to make your reception feel like you're in an intimate Italian setting, or bring in items to make it so.
 Christina Baxter of Christina Baxter Weddings says she transformed a Southern garden into the Italian Riviera by bringing in landscaping, including dozens of mature cypress trees, boxwoods in urns, and lemon topiaries.
 Drawing inspiration from Italy’s rich countryside can make all the difference in embellishing a lively outdoor affair.

 Consider opting out of a traditional table runner.
 Adorn a wooden table with vines, grape leaves, or a garland of lush greenery.
 Plenty of foliage, along with candles and gold flatware, can make for a beautiful complement to an Italian-inspired display.

 Why not take authentic Italian cuisine and put it at the forefront of your menu?
 Italy is known for incredible cheeses and cured meats, and there are so many ways to incorporate that into your menu.
 We love the idea of setting up a station for guests to build their own Italy-inspired charcuterie board.

 Celebrate Citrus and Herbs